 - 2010, Virginia: $125,000 Verdict.
 Plaintiff files suit against his local supermarket pharmacy for negligently providing him with the wrong medication.
 After months of deteriorating health, despite taking a prescribed thyroid replacement hormone medication, Plaintiff is hospitalized for three days.
 It is discovered that he is taking the wrong medication.
 His hospital stay is followed by months of medication to stabilize his thyroid condition.
 The Defendant maintains that the prescription was properly filled, but that the Plaintiff was not taking it as directed.
 Defendant further claimed that Plaintiff was contributorily negligent for failing to obtain the correct prescription when he noticed the pills he was given were a different color than prior prescriptions.
 Plaintiff claims $14,021 in past medical expenses.
 Plaintiff is awarded $125,000.

 - 2003, Maryland: $2,000,000 Settlement.
-A 32 year old man dies as the result of narcotic intoxication.
+A 32-year-old man dies as the result of narcotic intoxication.
 After being fitted for a prosthetic leg, the man is taken to the recovery room where he receives morphine and two doses of Demerol.
 He is then started on a PCA pump to administer morphine at scheduled intervals.
 After receiving multiple doses of morphine over a period of time, he is orally given OxyContin without first being assessed by a physician.
 His blood pressure steadily decreases over the next several hours until he is unable to void urine and requires catheterization.
 Within a few hours, he is found without a pulse.
 An autopsy reveals that he died as a result of narcotic intoxication.
-Suit is filed in Baltimore City on behalf of the man’s estate, alleging that the Defendants failed to evaluate and appropriately monitor decedent’s vital signs.
+A suit is filed in Baltimore City on behalf of the man’s estate, alleging that the Defendants failed to evaluate and appropriately monitor decedent’s vital signs.
 Defendants agreed to a settlement in the amount of $2,000,000.

 You are probably wondering where are the Maryland verdicts are.
 For whatever reason, these cases do not seem to go to verdict in Maryland, at least not in recent years.